NET WORTH: $5 billion

 FUNDING AREAS: Health, Education, Environment, and Community Development

-OVERVIEW: Sall, a signatory to the Giving Pledge, is a strong supporter of STEM education.
+OVERVIEW: John Sall, a signatory to the Giving Pledge, is a strong supporter of STEM education.
 Through the Sall Family Foundation, he and his wife, Ginger, have also demonstrated a strong interest in health and the environment.

-BACKGROUND: Sall is the cofounder and executive vice president of the largest privately held software company in the world, SAS Institute Inc., but he still thinks of himself as no more than a "statistical software developer.
+BACKGROUND: John Sall is the cofounder and executive vice president of the largest privately held software company in the world, SAS Institute Inc., but he still thinks of himself as no more than a "statistical software developer.

 In addition, through SAS, Sall has helped guide the donations of tens of millions of dollars into education programs throughout North Carolina.
 These programs include the Triangle High Five, which supports "the development and sustainability of professional learning communities within the North Carolina Triangle Region and across the state."